Buttons

 Avoid disabled buttons

 Avoid using disabled buttons, especially in forms.
-Disabled buttons provide no feedback, making it hard to know why the button isn't usable.
+Disabled buttons provide no feedback.
+No feedback makes it hard for users to know why they can't use the button.
 Instead, use validation and errors to show the user what they still need to do.
 If you must have a disabled button, use the aria-disabled attribute.
 This will notify screen readers of the button’s existence.
 You must also create extra styling and event listeners.
 These will ensure the disabled button is accessible.

 - Write buttons in sentence case.
 Capitalize only the first word unless using a proper noun.